Skip to main content

 • Intersection collisions: Cars failing to yield right-of-way to cyclists at intersections.

 • Road hazards: Potholes, debris, railroad tracks, or drainage grates that cause a cyclist to crash.
-If a government entity failed to maintain the road, they may be liable.

 E-Bikes in North Carolina